cmeeren/Felicity/DOCUMENTATION.md

 Up until now, we have considered the resource module as the fundamental unit of Felicity.
 We have considered each resource module  in isolation, and an underlying assumption has been that each resource module has a unique collection name.

 This need not be the case.
-There are good reasons (namely, simplicity) for making the public API of Felicity resource-centered, but in the Felicity internals *collections* is the fundamental unit.
+There are good reasons (namely, simplicity) for making the public API of Felicity resource-centered, but in the Felicity internals, *collections* is the fundamental unit.
 This is needed since, generally, a collection may contain one or more resources.

 There are three places where polymorphism enters the picture in Felicity.